 Once applied to your account, the warmup process should begin immediately.
 A proper IP warmup relies on consistent and dependable sending practices.
 If volume over the dedicated IP is reduced to less than 20,000 messages a week for 4 weeks, we will require the IP goes through a selected warmup process again.

-Many brands prefer the automated option because it means they’re able to switch all sending to Postmark immediately.
+Many brands prefer the managed option because it means they’re able to switch all sending to Postmark immediately.
 You’ll also have the benefit of the Postmark team directly monitoring performance and all receiver responses to help ensure the warmup process runs smoothly and efficiently.

 For this option, we’ll internally set a firm daily limit on the volume the dedicated IP is allowed to send, automatically adjusting this limit for you as reputation is established.
 Any overflow in messages that exceeds the daily limit will be automatically sent over our high quality shared IP pool.

 Keep in mind that every receiver (Google, Yahoo/AOL, Microsoft, etc.) has a different threshold for how much mail they’ll accept at once from a new sender, and that threshold is dependent on a lot of complex variables.
-No single warmup schedule works for everyone, but via this automated process most can expect their IP to have an established reputation and dependable full-volume deliverability in 3-6 weeks.
+No single warmup schedule works for everyone, but via this managed process most can expect their IP to have an established reputation and dependable full-volume deliverability in 3-6 weeks.

 For Email Pros Only